thegeekynerd/Home-Automation-using-Raspberry-Pi-IoT/README.md

 /switch : for controlling the Appliances from one page /action<number> : number ranges from 1 to 5, request for direct appliance control /status : Get status information on appliances, on or off, along with total running time (running streak to be added)

+To run execute: python automation.py python3 automation.py( for linux)
+Use Python 3 environment